 Calculate your first response time by using timestamps on communications, so you and your customer service team can see how long a customer query has been waiting.
 Find the average wait time of all first responses by adding response times over a certain period together and dividing them by the number of queries raised.

 Ensure you have a well-equipped team who are able to handle the number of queries or issues raised.
-ACD software can share queries across your customer support team, helping to reduce the workload and efficiently respond to customers.
+Additionally, for SMEs, looking for wireless business phone with integrated tools that connects employees and customers without delay is crucial in business success.
 A low first response time shows your team is efficient and wants to resolve questions quickly.

 The expected response time for social media questions or complaints.